West Palm Beach Medical Malpractice FAQ

 What are some examples of medical negligence?

 Medical malpractice can come in many forms.
-A few examples are misdiagnosis, failure to diagnose, prescribing an incorrect medication dosage, the administration of a drug you’re allergic to when the doctor should have known of your allergy, conducting unnecessary surgery, and surgical errors
+A few examples are misdiagnosis, failure to diagnose, prescribing an incorrect medication dosage, the administration of a drug you’re allergic to when the doctor should have known of your allergy, conducting unnecessary surgery, birth injuries, and surgical errors

 What if I can’t afford an attorney?